Renault Kadjar review - Engines, performance and drive

 The Kadjar’s handling on the road isn’t the most involving, but it always feels secure and composed.
 Renault uses a system called Understeer Logic Control that applies the brakes to individual wheels to help the car hold its line through corners.
 However, the set-up doesn’t feel as natural as the XDS electronic differential fitted as standard to the SEAT Ateca, and there simply isn't as much grip.
 The steering offers little in the way of feel either, but it is light and precise, which makes the Kadjar easy to drive at parking speeds and around town.

 Also on the plus side, the Kadjar scores strongly for refinement.
 Even though the 19-inch wheel and tyre combination delivers more road noise than you'll notice in a Peugeot 3008, the interior is well insulated from wind noise.
-The suspension does struggle with poor surfaces, however, and the car fidgets and crashes around more than the Skoda Karoq.
+The suspension does struggle with poorer surfaces, however, and the car fidgets and crashes around more than the Skoda Karoq.

 Engines, 0-60 acceleration and top speed